buildingamind/NewbornEmbodiedTuringTest/README.md

    ```

 3. **Component Configuration**:

+- **Brain**

-- **Brain**: Configure the learning aspects, including the policy network (e.g. "CnnPolicy"), learning algorithm (e.g. "PPO"), the reward function, and the encoder.
+   Configure the learning aspects, including the policy network (e.g. "CnnPolicy"), learning algorithm (e.g. "PPO"), the reward function, and the encoder.
    ```python
    brain = Brain(policy="CnnPolicy", algorithm="PPO")
    ```
    To get a list of all available policies, algorithms, and encoders, the `Brain` class contains the methods `list_policies()`, `list_algorithms()`, and `list_encoders()` respectively.

+- **Body**

-- **Body**: Set up the agent's physical interface with the environment.
+   Set up the agent's physical interface with the environment.
 It's possible to apply gym.Wrappers for data preprocessing.
    ```python
    body = Body(type="basic", dvs=False, wrappers=None)
    ```
    Here, we do not pass any wrappers, letting information from the environment reach the brain "as is".
 Alternative body types (e.g. `two-eyed`, `rag-doll`) are planned in future updates.

+- **Environment**

-- **Environment**: Create the simulation environment using the path to your Unity executable (see Step 1).
+   Create the simulation environment using the path to your Unity executable (see Step 1).
    ```python
    environment = Environment(config="identityandview", executable_path="path/to/executable.x86_64")
    ```
    To get a list of all available configurations, run `Environment.list_configs()`.

-4. **Run the Benchmarking**:  Integrate all components into a NETT instance to facilitate experiment execution.
+4. **Run the Benchmarking**

+   Integrate all components into a NETT instance to facilitate experiment execution.
    ```python
    benchmarks = NETT(brain=brain, body=body, environment=environment)
    ```